James Attwood

 News

-Crucial Volvo EX60 shown for the first time ahead of 2026 launch
+Volvo EX60 confirmed for early 2026 launch

 Electric equivalent of best-selling XC60 SUV will provide 'huge boost' to Swedish firm's EV ambitions

-Crucial Volvo EX60 shown for the first time ahead of 2026 launch
+Volvo EX60 confirmed for early 2026 launch

 News